-To bring the country's economic chaos to an end, it is important to examine how it all began
+To bring the country's economic chaos to an end, it is important to examine how it all began cent in a month.

 In June 2020, Lebanon's inflation rate was 20 per cent, monthon-month.
 In other words, prices in the country were, on average, 20 per cent more than they were a month before.
 Compared to a year earlier, in June 2019, they had nearly doubled.